Hierarchical Primitive Composition: Simultaneous Activation of Skills with Inconsistent Action Dimensions in Multiple Hierarchies: Experiment

+To validate the effectiveness of HPC on composing skills with different action dimensions, we differentiate the dimensionality of \texttt{releasing} with the others by assigning 6 dimensions (incremental pose of the end-effector), while others include gripper angle as an additional component of the controllable action.
+We refer the readers to Appendix~\ref{appb} for the details regarding state dimensions of each skill.

-We conduct our experiment within the MuJoCo physics simulator \cite{todorov2012mujoco}.
+All the environments are created within the MuJoCo physics simulator \cite{todorov2012mujoco}.
 For the manipulator, the 6-DoF Jaco2 model from Kinova Robotics is used.
-To control the end-effector, we used operational space controller (OSC) within the abr\_control package provided from Applied Brain Research \cite{khatib1987unified, DeWolf2017}.
+To control the end-effector, we used an operational space controller (OSC) within the abr\_control package provided from Applied Brain Research \cite{khatib1987unified, DeWolf2017}.
 OSC receives the target pose of the end-effector and calculates required torques to be applied to each joint of the manipulator.

-We decompose the pick-and-place task with a picking gait and a placing gait.
-These gaits can once again be decomposed into simpler primitives; reaching and grasping for the picking, reaching, and releasing for the placing.
-Figure~\ref{fig:task_experiment} schematizes the overall formulation of the task.
-The training is sequentially done from the lowest level of primitives and iteratively stacking up the learned policies as the level increases.
-The state and action formulation of the overall environment along with the goal and key features of each task are described in Supplementary Material~\ref{appb:channels}.